embodied-computation-group/systole/README.rst

 .. figure::  https://github.com/LegrandNico/systole/blob/master/Images/logo.png
    :align:   center

-The **Systole** Python package provide simple tools to record and analyze signal for psychophysiology.
+**Systole** is an open-source Python package providing simple tools to record and analyze signal for psychophysiology.
-This module is developed inside the ECG group (https://the-ecg.org/).
+This module is developed by the ECG group (https://the-ecg.org/).
 All the scripts are provided with no warranty of any kind.

 Installation
 ============